cstarkjp/Langevin/docs/how-to-run.md

 # How to run

+These notes expand on the instructions in [How to install](how-to-install.md) and tailor them to the task of setting up simulations.

 ## Setting up

 1. If you haven't done this already, clone or download/unzip the project repository from GitHub: